Heritage Trail

 -

-The Grand Entrance dates back from when the park was created.
+The Grand Entrance dates back to when the park was created.
 Although the Grand Entrance today appears as a focal point standing on its own, the original intention was that the two fields flanking it would have been developed with Victorian villas (like those along Ashville and Cavendish Roads).
 It was designed in the classical tradition of Ionic architecture and received some repair of its structure in the 2000s.
 Both lodges are occupied – by the Council’s parks staff and a charity for young people respectively.

 -